Summary Guide forDrywall and Ceiling Tile Installers in California

 The job of Drywall and Ceiling Tile Installer will appeal to those who enjoy working on projects that require practical, hands-on problems and solutions.
 Many of these occupations do not involve a lot of paperwork or working closely with others.

 Wages for Drywall and Ceiling Tile Installers in California differ widely depending on job duties, work experience, type of industry, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Drywall and Ceiling Tile Installers in California is $51,592 annually, or $24.80 hourly.
+The median wage in 2016 for Drywall and Ceiling Tile Installers in California was $51,592 annually, or $24.80 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely from company to company.
 Drywall and Ceiling Tile Installers generally receive health insurance, vacation, and holidays.
 The type of benefit package is determined by company policy or union contract.
 Self-employed Drywall Installers need to purchase their own benefits.